dsuryd/dotNetify/README.md

 DotNetify is a free, open source project that lets you create amazing real-time web and mobile hybrid apps using HTML5 and C# on cross-platform .NET Core backend.

+_*** dotNetify-React is in BETA - check out docs and live demo at [http://dotnetify.net/react](http://dotnetify.net/react)_

 ##Features

 * Simple and lightweight - no JS client-side framework, no REST API controllers.
-* Integrate SignalR and React / KnockoutJS to support .NET back-end MVVM architecture.
+* Integrate SignalR and [React](https://facebook.github.io/react/), or Knockout to support .NET back-end MVVM architecture.
 * Built-in real-time across WebSockets, perfect for IoT consumer apps.
 * Full support for single-page apps, including client-side and server-side deep routing.
 * Run on [ASP.NET Core](http://asp.net/core), ASP.NET 4.5 and [Nancy](https://github.com/dsuryd/dotNetify-Nancy-demo).